Life of a King: Release

 The film debuted at the 2013 Los Angeles Film Festival and had its general American release on January 17, 2014 by Millennium Entertainment.

 Reception

 Life of a King received mixed reviews from critics.
 The Washington Post gave it three out of four stars.
 Review aggregation website Metacritic gives a rating of 52 out of 100 based on reviews from seven critics, which indicates "mixed or average" reviews.
 The review aggregator website Rotten Tomatoes reported a 43% approval rating with an average rating of 5.5/10 based on 14 reviews.
 Christy Lemire of RogerEbert.com gave the film 2 out of 5, praising performance by Cuba Gooding Jr. and directing of Jake Goldberger, but criticizing Life of a King for being "awfully formulaic and predictable".
-Jordan Adler of We Got This Covered also gave it 2 out of 5 saying in his closing comments "[Life of a King] is a bland, safe and simplistic re-telling of a fascinating educator and his work helping inner-city students, mired by formulaic plotting, slight character development and poor directorial choices".